thedarkzeno/spotify-web/README.md

 ## :eyes: Overview

 <p align="justify">
-  With Spotify-web you can search in a catalog with millions of songs.
+  With Spotify-web you can search in a catalog with millions of playlists from spotify API.
 </p>